katydecorah/katydecorah.github.io/_posts/2013-10-14-mount-baker.md

 ## Aunt Pauline&rsquo;s .22

 On Sunday I visited my folks.
 Dad taught me to shoot Aunt Pauline&rsquo;s .22.
 A few people asked why all of the sudden I wanted to learn to shoot.
 Lately, I&rsquo;ve been worried about getting too comfortable with life.
-This definitely tested my comfort zone.
+This definitely tested my comfort level.

 While I missed the actual targets, I hit the paper every time.
 Thanks, Dad!